nickthorpie/gpt-j-simple/README.md

 ### Todo
 1. Finish up the training/finetuning sequence, which probably involves making a function to format training data for the user.
-2. Once we have a working code for colab, modify our start_jax_sess to automatically detect the type of environment, find gpu's, etc.
+2. Once we have a working code for colab, modify our start_jax_sess to automatically detect the type of environment, find gpu's, etc. Should be all we need to support external environments.
 3. Make a simple one-liner for resharding a transformer
 4. implement an option for training with buckets.
 To the user it should be as simple setting model_dir to the `gs://bucket_name`.